 Dr. Vacas is the Neuroanesthesia Fellowship Program Director at UCLA and takes great pride in teaching and mentoring residents, research fellows and medical students throughout the world.

 Crispiana Cozowicz MD – Hospital for Special Surgery (HSS)

-Eric Deflandre MD, FCCP – Clinique Saint-Luc of Bouge
+Eric Deflandre MD, PhD, FCCP – Clinique Saint-Luc of Bouge

 Mohammed Hakim MBBS – Nationwide Children’s Hospital

 Edwin Seet MBBS, MMed – Khoo Teck Puat Hospital

 Rajeev Subramanyam MD, MS – Cincinnati Children’s Hospital